-Working together towards a shared compelling vision empowers the team towards the greater objective.
+Working together towards a shared compelling vision empowers the team towards the more significant objective.
 To achieve the big goals, the team needs to go beyond the present tasks and think of the big picture.

 Tackling difficult situations can teach that everything is hard before it is easy.
-When you encourage your team to exceed its limit, it’s finally when you realise that there is hardly any limit.
+When you encourage your team to exceed its limit, it’s finally when you realize that there is hardly any limit.

 3. Acknowledge their hard work:

 The efforts of your team must be appreciated.
 Let your staff know that their hard work is making a difference even during a crisis.
-In order to encourage them to perform admirably, rewarding them for their support and extra efforts are significant.
+To encourage them to perform admirably, rewarding them for their support and extra efforts are significant.

-Many a times, during a recession, companies decide to go for an operational cost-cutting.
-In those situations, they decide to discontinue team rewards and recognition programs.
-According to HR experts, the continuation of such acknowledgement programs can inspire the employees to remain active even through a difficult time.
+Many times, during a recession, companies decide to go for an operational cost-cutting.
+In those situations, they choose to discontinue team rewards and recognition programs.
+According to HR experts, the continuation of such acknowledgment programs can inspire the employees to remain active even through a difficult time.